rachmanzz/rachmanzz/README.md

 ## Hi there 👋

-I am an experienced Node.js backend developer with over 3+ years of experience.
-My preferred language is Typescript, which I have used to develop backend solutions in a variety of fields.
-I am an good in the development and maintenance of Node.js applications, and have a good understanding of the Node.js ecosystem and related technologies.
-I am also experienced in creating and managing REST APIs, developing web services, and integrating them with external systems.
-I am highly organized and disciplined in my work, and I strive to deliver high-quality solutions on time and within budget.
+I am a seasoned Node.js backend developer with over 3 years of professional experience in the corporate sector and an additional 5 years as a freelancer.
+My language of choice is Typescript, which I have skillfully utilized to craft backend solutions spanning a wide array of domains.
+I excel in the development and maintenance of Node.js applications, boasting a deep comprehension of the Node.js ecosystem and its associated technologies.
+My expertise extends to the creation and management of REST APIs, the development of web services, and their seamless integration with external systems.
+Known for my unwavering commitment to organization and discipline in my work, I consistently strive to deliver top-tier solutions promptly and within budget.

 Detail :